xiaogangLi/tensorflow-C3D/README.md

 # Action Recognition
-This is the implementation of VTN approach for Action Recognition in Tensorflow.
-It contains complete code for training,test and preprocessing.Besids,this repository is easy-to-use and can be develpmented on
+This is the implementation of VTN approach for Action Recognition in Tensorflow.It contains complete code for training,test and preprocessing.Besids,this repository is easy-to-use and can be develpmented onLinux and Windows.
-Linux and Windows.

-Getting Started
+##Getting Started

 1 Prerequisites
 Python3.6